Digital divide by continent, area and country: Philippines

 In the Philippines about 47 to 50% of the population can and has access to the Internet.
 Initially the Philippines only had BBS (Bulletin board system) access, however after March 29, 1994, the Philippine Network Foundation (PHNet) connected the country to the web via Sprint.
 As of 2010, 29.3 million Filipinos were using the internet.
 The digital divide is impacted by several factors that includes income and education.
 Jim-yong Kim, president of the World Bank Group, has stated that “We must continue to connect everyone and leave no one behind because the cost of lost opportunities is enormous.
 But for digital dividends to be widely shared among all parts of society, countries also need to improve their business climate, invest in people's education and health, and promote good governance.”

 Saudi Arabia

-The digital divide in Saudi Arabia is seen through their Internet usage statistics 47.5% of Saudi Arabians use the internet compared to 78.2% of the United States.
-Of the 47.5%, 83.87% of Saudi households use the internet and only 10% of these households have one internet user.
-Saudi Arabia, as of 2017, has 96% of women using the internet and 88% of men.
-In addition, both females and males use the internet almost equally.
+Saudi Arabia's internet penetration rate reached 99.6% in 2025.
+The rate was 99.8% among males and 99.4% among females.